hwayne/learntla/content/pluscal/behaviors/index.md

 ```

 {{% ans either %}}
 Fail, as the second branch can fail.
+Since a spec only passes if every behavior passes, one behavior failing means the entire spec is broken.
 {{% /ans %}}
 {{%/q %}}